 There is still something missing from annual reports

 In an article for the Harvard Business Review, Graham Kenny stated that annual reports should reflect the wealth and health of a company.
 Where the financial statements reflect the wealth of the company, the relationship between a company and its stakeholders will reveal the health of the company.
 The relationship between a company and its stakeholders should, without saying, be a mutually beneficial one.
-Therefore, a key question they want to be answered is “what is the company doing for and getting from its stakeholders?”.
+Therefore, a key question they want answered is “what is the company doing for and getting from its stakeholders?”.

 Countless companies rely on franchisees to be profitable.
 If the number of franchisees decreased during the financial year, shareholders might want to know why?
-Was it due to lack of support from the head office or something else?
+Was it due to lack of support from head office or something else?

 Customers form a strong force of a company’s branding (the positioning of a company in the mind of a consumer).
 Customers are the driving force behind the most powerful marketing tool: word-of-mouth.
 Therefore, it’s detrimental for shareholders to know how customer satisfaction is measured and act upon.
 Additionally, a company should also measure service satisfaction, products and price ranges.